RyAlao/Portfolio-GIS/README.md

-A repository containing several GIS projects.
-Each project is a group consisting of a geospatial map and a corresponding set of spatial analysis inquiries.
+A repository containing several map created in ArcGIS to assist in completing spatial analysis projects.